 Based on the number of volunteers who sign up, the teachers divide the students into groups of four to five kids.
-They will be joining us at 9:00 am.
-The kids sit down for a demonstration about types of flowers, how to plant a perfect pot, a little bit about the garden club, community service, etc. The mayor of Saugatuck often gives an encouraging speech.
+They join us at 9:00 am.
+The kids sit down for a demonstration about types of flowers, how to plant a perfect pot, a little bit about the garden club, community service, etc. The mayor of Saugatuck gives an encouraging speech.
 The group will do a practice pot, meet their assigned volunteer, pick out their flowers to plant…then set out with SDGC members to work on their pots.
-We traditionally finish with cookies and refreshments at Pumpernickel’s.
+This year we finished with cookies and refreshments at Pumpernickel’s.
 A big thank you to Phil and Carrie Caldwell!